Shindeakshay321/Google-Cloud-Platform-GCP-Associate-Cloud-Engineer-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Configure the storage bucket as a static website and furnish the object's URL to the company.
 Delete the object from the storage bucket after four hours.
 - [ ] Create a new Cloud Storage bucket specifically for the external company to access.
 Copy the object to that bucket.
 Delete the bucket after four hours have passed.

+The correct answer is:

+1. **Create a signed URL with a four-hour expiration and share the URL with the company**.

+### Explanation of why other options are wrong:

+2. **Set object access to 'public' and use object lifecycle management to remove the object after four hours**:
+   - **Reason for being wrong**: Setting the object access to 'public' exposes the sensitive data to anyone with the object's URL, not just the intended external company.
+This approach violates the requirement to securely share the data and does not provide fine-grained access control.
+Object lifecycle management alone does not revoke public access after a specified time.

+3. **Configure the storage bucket as a static website and furnish the object's URL to the company.
+Delete the object from the storage bucket after four hours**:
+   - **Reason for being wrong**: Similar to option 2, configuring the bucket as a static website makes the object publicly accessible.
+Deleting the object after four hours does not prevent unauthorized access during the initial sharing period.
+This method does not ensure the secure sharing of sensitive data.

+4. **Create a new Cloud Storage bucket specifically for the external company to access.
+Copy the object to that bucket.
+Delete the bucket after four hours have passed**:
+   - **Reason for being wrong**: This option involves unnecessary steps and complexity.
+Creating a new bucket and copying the object introduces additional management overhead and does not guarantee secure sharing or automatic revocation of access after four hours.
+It's not the most straightforward or efficient method for temporary access to a single object.

+### Why Option 1 is correct:

+- **Create a signed URL with a four-hour expiration and share the URL with the company**: A signed URL is a secure method to grant time-limited access to individual objects in Cloud Storage without requiring the recipient to have a Google account.
+By creating a signed URL with a four-hour expiration, you ensure that the external company can access the object securely and only within the specified time frame.
+This method adheres to best practices for securely sharing sensitive data while minimizing administrative steps and ensuring access control.

 **[⬆ Back to Top](#table-of-contents)**

 ### You need to create an autoscaling Managed Instance Group for an HTTPS web application.
 You want to make sure that unhealthy VMs are recreated.
 What should you do?